PK-3 Electrode Polishing kit

 |With repeated electrochemical redox reaction experiments, the adhesion of the experimental products on to the electrode surface, and the electron transfer rate is attenuated gradually.
 If the electron transfer speed becomes slow, the difference between peak potentials for oxidation and reduction will broaden.||Refreshing the electrode surface by polishing, the electron transfer rate will increase again.
 Consequently, the peak potential difference becomes narrow and returns to an ideal CV.

 |013222||Replacement glass plate for PK-3 (1 pc)|

 Contents of PK-3 can be provided separately.
 In that case, each polishing pad (012600 Alumina polishing pad/012601 Diamond polishing pad) includes 20 pieces of them per the sales unit.

 How to polish the Working electrodes' surface with PK-3

-- Prepare the glass plate, and put a few drops of polishing diamond on diamond polishing pad.
+- Prepare the glass plate, and put a few drops of polishing diamond on a wetted diamond polishing pad.